aravind-sadharani/chandraveena/src/blog/grammar-of-music/index.md

 ## Jatis, Ragas and Adhara Shadaj

 Let us understand this with an example.
+We will use the present day system of dividing an octave into 12 notes.
+As for the specific intervals between notes, we will follow the system of tuning as defined by *Ramamatya* and later documented mathematically by *Venkatamakhin*.
+Even though this tuning system was not in use during the pre-Adhara Shadaj era, it is more easy to understand in the present day.
+In a future post, we will look at the 22 *Sruti* tuning of the pre-Adhara Shadaj era described by *Bharat* and *Sarang Dev*, the tuning system of *Ramamatya* and *Venkatamakhin* and how they relate to each other.

-First, let us denote the 12 musical notes in an octave as follows:
+Now, let us denote the 12 musical notes in an octave as follows:

 **Sa re Re ga Ga ma Ma Pa dha Dha ni Ni Sa'**

 where notes beginning with a lower case denote *Komal* or flat notes, notes beginning with an upper case denote *Tivra* or sharp notes and **Sa'** denotes the octave of **Sa**.
+You can listen to a sample of the 12 notes as per the tuning system of *Ramamatya* and *Venkatamakhin*.

 `audio: /assets/04-vr-12-notes.mp3`
 <p align="center"><em>Sample 4.
 A 12 Note Scale in the system of tuning of Ramamatya and Venkatamakhin</em></p>